wso2/cellery-samples/docs/pet-store/component-patch-and-adv-deployment.md

 Then, we completely switch 100% traffic to new deployment and still have the both cell instances running as per the blue-green deployment pattern.
 Finally, terminate old instance.

-Please start the cell pet-store cell it is not running already as mentioned [here](../../cells/pet-store#quick-run).
+Please start the cell pet-store cell if it is not running already as mentioned [here](../../cells/pet-store#quick-run).

 1) You can optionally build cell with `wso2cellery/pet-be-auto-scale-cell:latest` from cell file [pet-be-auto-scale.bal](../../cells/pet-store/advanced/pet-be-auto-scale/pet-be-auto-scale.bal) as explained [here](build-and-run.md).
 Or you can simply run directly which will pull the hosted cell from [cellery hub](https://hub.cellery.io/orgs/wso2cellery) via below command.